-- spend a few hours baking up a storm and freeze what you make
+- spend a few hours baking up a storm and freeze what you bake

 Cooking ahead will save you money and time because all your actions (planning, shopping, and cooking) are multi-purpose.
 You stay out of the stores, shop more efficiently, and spend less.

-Once you’ve made some meals, make an inventory list and check it twice.
+Once you’ve built your holiday freezer stash, put your feet off.
 You’ll enjoy time off kitchen patrol in the coming weeks.
 You’ll enjoy the holidays so much more.
 And you’ll save some money while you’re at it.